 Val Sivilli – Artist Statement

-The Feral lies just beneath the surface of the Human Animal.
+An untamed feral nature lives just beneath the surface of the human animal.